Fematich/mlengine-boilerplate/examples/flowers/README.md

 MLEngine-Boilerplate
 ====================

+This example adapted the boilerplate code to work for [flower classification](https://github.com/GoogleCloudPlatform/cloudml-samples/tree/master/flowers)

 This repository is designed to quickly get you started with new Machine Learning projects on Google Cloud Platform.
 Slides: https://bit.ly/mlwithgcp

 ### Functionalities

+The project is still under development, current functionalities:
 - preprocessing pipeline (with Apache Beam) that runs on Cloud Dataflow or locally
 - model training (with Tensorflow) that runs locally or on ML Engine
 - ready to deploy saved models to deploy on ML Engine